 The myometrium is the middle and thickest layer of the uterus.
 Within this myometrium are three layers of smooth muscle arranged in spiral, circular and longitudinal muscle patterns.
 Many studies have shown that women with painful menstruation and/or chronic pelvic pain have higher levels of prostaglandins, which cause the uterus to spasm, becoming inflamed, causing pain.
 The action of Rehmannia and White Peony on the myometrium helps to reduce pelvic pain by reducing inflammation and uterine muscle spasm.

 According to TCM, this root is protective of the liver.
 Chinese research has shown it to protect the health of the liver and prevent liver damage due to medications and environmental pollution.
 The liver is our chemical processing plant, so you can imagine what must go on in there.
 The liver removes hormones, drugs, and other biologically active molecules from the blood.
 If the liver is overwhelmed with toxins and excess xenohormones (chemicals that mimic the body’s endogenous hormones) it may contribute to hormonal imbalance, thus affecting fertility.

 Kidney Support to Restore Fertility Vitality

-According to TCM infertility is associated with kidney yang deficiency.
-Basically this means that the warmth and outgoing energy of the kidneys (holder of fire energy) has become absent; is gone.
+According to TCM, infertility is associated with kidney yang deficiency.
+Basically, this means that the warmth and outgoing energy of the kidneys (holder of fire energy) is gone.
 Rehmannia is often use to help restore kidney and adrenal yang, since they are associated with one another.